irworkshop/accountability_datacleaning/R_campfin/README.md

 ```

 Then open the `R_campfin.Rproj` file in [RStudio][rstudio], this will let you
-create and edit data documentation.
+create and edit data documentation using the proper file hierarchy.

 Data is organized by state at the top level of the R project, with files
 organized by data type subdirectories (e.g., contributions, expenditures,